cygnus-technology/reach-util/c-gen/README.md

 This is a utility for Reach device projects which are written in C, designed to simplify the process of implementing Reach services in a new project.
 At a high level, this utility supports reading an .xlsx file with a standard format (designed to be human-readable for app and firmware developers) and turning this into `definitions.c` and `definitions.h` C files.
 The scripts here provide one possible implementation of Reach services (particularly the parameter repository), which is not the most memory-efficient implementation possible, but is good enough for most projects.
 This utility does not eliminate the need to write Reach-related firmware, but provides a reasonable framework for application-specific handling of Reach features.

 # Requirements
 [Python](https://www.python.org/downloads/) 3.10 or higher is required to run the scripts, though all development has been done in Python 3.11.
 Additionally, the `openpyxl` package is necessary for parsing .xlsx files.
+Run `python -m pip install openpyxl` to install this.

 ## Usage in Firmware Projects
 Typically, a firmware project using this utility should include it as a submodule within git.
 To generate the C files, run the `c_code_generator.py` script with the relevant arguments (`python c_code_generator.py -h` will show the available arguments).
 Typically, these arguments will not change, so it may be convenient to have a script which calls `c_code_generator.py` with the correct arguments.